tferracina/ArDCA-Python/writeup.typ

   angle.l f_k angle.r = - partial / (partial lambda_k) ln Z(lambda)
 $

-The entropy of the distribution  then reduces to#footnote[The full derivation can be found in @app1.]:
+The maximum entropy of the distribution  then reduces to#footnote[The full derivation can be found in @app1.]:
 $
   S_max = lambda_0 + sum_(k=1)^m lambda_k angle.l f_k angle.r
 $
-The maximum-entropy (MaxEnt) distribution for this system is exactly the Potts model.
+When the constraints are chosen to match the empirical single-site and pairwise frequencies of the MSA, the maximum-entropy (MaxEnt) distribution reduces to the Potts model.

 == Connection to statistical mechanics
 The Potts model is rooted in statistical mechanics, where it was introduced as a generalization of the Ising spin model.
 Both models were developed to study ferromagnetism and phase transitions.